shreyash00007/Flowerstore/README.md

 # Flowerstore
-It is Landing page for a Flowerstore
+It is web page for a Flowerstore with responsive layout
 ### **👉 Live Demo URL:** <a href="https://shreyash00007.github.io/Flowerstore/">***Visit here***</a>